HHS/simpler-grants-gov/documentation/analytics/usage.md

 #### Viewing the data in Metabase

 [Metabase](https://www.metabase.com/) is a business intelligence that lets you query, organize and view data with a friendly UX.
-In order to view data in Metabase, start the containers and then navigate to http://localhost:3100/.
+In order to view data in Metabase, start the containers via `make build`,  and then navigate to http://localhost:3100/.

 The first time you access Metabase you will be guided through a small setup process to sync the database to the platform.
 See local.env to set database properties.